tmpITK/OptimizationResultProcessing/README.md

 	-a results directory:	-"max.txt", "min.txt", "median.txt" with the max, min, median of all the runs alltogether -a generational plot based on these aggregated statistics

+Island was created for the processing of Island model type results.
+Not in its final form currently.

+fitnes_grid_plot plots the energy surface of the Hodgkin-Huxley model component by component (additional files will be uploaded)

+fitnes_grid_plot_summ plots the weighted sum of the chosen components.

+The latter two will be fused into one in the future.